 Alvin and RosaLee Sarachek Predoctoral Honors Fellowship and Travel Awards in Molecular Biology

-The Sarachek Predoctoral Honors Fellowship provides an award of $17,000 to a resident graduate student enrolled in a Ph.D. program at Kansas State University.
-In addition to the fellowship, up to three Sarachek Scientific Travel Awards of $1,000 each will be presented annually.
+The Graduate School is accepting applications for the Sarachek Predoctoral Honors Fellowship.
+The fellowship provides an award of $17,000 to a graduate student enrolled in a Ph.D. program at Kansas State University.
+In addition to the fellowship, up to three Sarachek Scientific Travel Awards of $1,000 each may be presented annually.

 These awards are intended to recognize exceptional achievement in scholastics and research.
 Students must show evidence of effective communication of research results through publications in leading journals and presentations at national and international meetings.
 The fellowship is intended for students with an outstanding record of research and may not be awarded every year.

-In order to be eligible, a student must have completed his or her preliminary exams and his or her dissertation research must rely significantly on one or more contemporary molecular biological techniques.
+In order to be eligible, a student must have completed preliminary exams, been admitted to candidacy and their research must rely significantly on one or more contemporary molecular biological techniques.

 Students may nominate themselves or nominations may be submitted by K-State faculty.